-Dr. Watson: It’s possible.
+Dr. Watson: It’s possible that exercise is a factor in these reactions.
 Food-associated exercise-induced anaphylaxis is a real phenomenon, although it’s more commonly related to seafood, fresh fruits, vegetables and wheat.

-If you’ve found that he can tolerate the baked milk products as long as he does not exercise within a few hours of ingestion, then go ahead and keep up withe therapy in an effort to overcome the allergy.
+If you’ve found that he can tolerate the baked milk products as long as he does not exercise within a few hours of ingestion, then go ahead and keep up withe therapy.
+This is a worthwhile effort to control and perhaps overcome the allergy.
 He should avoid exercising for four hours after eating baked milk products.

 Dr. Wade Watson is a pediatric allergist and Professor of Pediatrics at Dalhousie University.
 He is also the head of the Division of Allergy at the IWK Health Centre in Halifax.Submit a Question View all posts by this medical expert.